5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/i Common 060D Patch/README.md

 ## Description

-There are some components which create onflicts between their `_PRW` and macOS that cause the machine to wake up immediately after a successful sleep.
+There are some components which cause conflicts between their `_PRW` and macOS that cause the machine to wake up immediately after a entering sleep.
 In order to solve the problem, a patch must be applied to these components.
-In order to do so, we need to uderstand how `_PRW` works.
+But in order to do so, we need to uderstand how `_PRW` works.

 `_PRW` defines the wakeup method of a component.
 Its `Return` value consits of a packet of 2 or more bytes:

 - The 1st byte of `_PRW` packet is either `0D` or `6D`.
 Therefore, such patches are called `0D/6D Patches`.
 - The 2nd byte of `_PRW` packet is either `03` or `04`.
 Changing this byte to `0` completes the `0D/6D Patch`.

-See the ACPI Specs for further details on `_PRW`.
+Refer to the ACPI specs for further details about `_PRW`.

-Different machines may define `_PRW` in different ways, and the contents and forms of their packets may also be diverse.
+Different machines may define `_PRW` in different ways, and the contents and forms of their packets may also vary.
 The actual `0D/6D Patch` should be determined on a case-by-case basis.
 But we expect that subsequent releases of OpenCore will address the `0D/6D` issue.

 ### Components that may require a `0D/6D Patch`